Curvatures and Non-metricities in the Non-Relativistic Limit of Bosonic Supergravity: Discussion

 \section{Discussion}

 The present construction provides a geometrical formulation of the non-relativistic limit of bosonic supergravity in terms of a Newton--Cartan geometry with non-metricities.
-Within this framework, an appropriate choice of connection allows spacetime diffeomorphism covariance to remain manifest throughout the construction.
-As a result, the full two-derivative bosonic supergravity in its NR limit can be written in a covariant form with respect to infinitesimal diffeomorphisms, thereby complementing other approaches based on subgroups of the Lorentz symmetry \cite{NSNS}.
+Within this framework, an appropriate choice of connection allows a metric formulation, mimicking the construction of the relativistic cases.
+As a result, the full two-derivative bosonic supergravity in its NR limit can be written in a covariant form with respect to infinitesimal diffeomorphisms, thereby complementing other approaches based on subgroups of the Lorentz symmetry.
+Moreover, we find compatibility of the approaches at the level of the action, while the study of the equations of motion deserves further study to understand if it is necessary a new constraint, equivalent to the torsion constraint \cite{NSNS}.

-A key advantage of this formalism is that it allows for a straightforward decomposition of bosonic higher-derivative contributions, such as $\alpha'$-corrections.
+A key advantage of the construction is that it allows for a straightforward decomposition of bosonic higher-derivative contributions, such as $\alpha'$-corrections.
 These corrections are naturally formulated in the metric formalism, where the Lorentz symmetry is manifest and no vielbein (or spin connection) is required.
 From a practical perspective, this provides a systematic method for analyzing higher-derivative terms by expressing relativistic curvature invariants directly in terms of non-relativistic geometric data.
 In particular, the use of fixed non-metricities enables a transparent identification of divergent and finite contributions, a task that is typically challenging.

-Although we do not yet have full control over the divergences that appear at the four-derivative level, the formalism developed in this work already proves useful for isolating and organizing several finite contributions to the four-derivative bosonic Lagrangian in the NR limit.
-In particular, we have explicitly demonstrated how to compute the contributions arising from the Metsaev--Tseytlin Lagrangian.
-At present, however, no mechanism is known to cancel the remaining higher-derivative divergences.
+Although we do not yet have full control over the divergences that appear at the four-derivative (\ref{divergenceMT}), the formalism developed in this work already proves useful for isolating and organizing several finite contributions to the four-derivative bosonic Lagrangian in the NR limit.
+In particular, we have explicitly demonstrated how to compute the divergent and finite contributions arising from the Metsaev--Tseytlin Lagrangian.
 We expect that the covariant rewriting presented here will provide a valuable starting point for future investigations aimed at resolving these divergences in the bosonic $\alpha'$-corrections, as well as for extending the analysis to heterotic supergravity and more general non-relativistic gravity models.